woojoo666/arcana-notes/notes9.md

 * this is clear and unambiguous

-* when it comes to space-delimited lists, I think I'll just use octave's rules
+* when it comes to spaced lists, I think I'll just use octave's rules
 * with a few small tweaks

 * something I don't like about octave's rules is that it depends on the operator